msgpack/msgpack-python/README.rst

 Note for msgpack-python 0.2.x users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The msgpack-python 0.3 have some incompatible changes.
+The msgpack-python release 0.3 has some incompatible changes.

 The default value of ``use_list`` keyword argument is ``True`` from 0.3.
 You should pass the argument explicitly for backward compatibility.